mkjiang/job-posting-word-cloud/README.md

 # job-posting-word-cloud
-Finding out the keywords of a job posting
+Finding out the keywords of a job posting.
+Currently only works for seek.com.